powsybl/powsybl-metrix/docs/simulator/build.md

 ```

 The following CMAKE options can be set for the executable configuration:
-- USE_SIRIUS_SHARED (default = OFF): If active, project will link using the shared library of sirius solver instead of static library
+- `USE_SIRIUS_SHARED` (default = OFF): If active, the project will link using the shared library of sirius solver instead of the static library
-- METRIX_RUN_ALL_TESTS (default = ON): If inactive, projects will execute a reduced scope of tests
+- `METRIX_RUN_ALL_TESTS` (default = ON): If inactive, the project will execute a reduced scope of tests

+## Extras
-###### Checkstyle
+### Checkstyle
 This project uses [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) to verify the code style.
 This tool is provided with the clang extra tools.
+To
-To enable the code style checking, add the `-DCMAKE_CXX_CLANG_TIDY=clang-tidy` flag to the configure command.
+enable the code style checking, add the `-DCMAKE_CXX_CLANG_TIDY=clang-tidy` flag to the configure command.

 A clang-format file is also provided to format the code by using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
-Most of IDEs have a option to format files using clang-format automatically.
+Most IDEs have an option to format files using clang-format automatically.

-###### Code coverage
+### Code coverage
 This project uses either [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) or [llvm-cov](https://llvm.org/docs/CommandGuide/llvm-cov.html) to compute the code coverage.
-We also use [gcovr](https://gcovr.com/en/stable/) (4.2 or higher) to generate both sonar and HTML reports.
-To compute the code coverage, add the `-DCODE_COVERAGE=TRUE` flag to the configure command.
+We also use [gcovr](https://gcovr.com/en/stable/) (4.2 or
+higher) to generate both sonar and HTML reports.
+To compute the code coverage, add the `-DCODE_COVERAGE=TRUE` flag to
+the configure command.